kugurst/git-lunch-and-learn/git-recitation-notes.md

 ## Checkout HEADs, Branches, and Commits ##

 - `git checkout` is how we move from ref to ref.
-	- You can `checkout` commits, branches, and more!
+	- You can `checkout` commits, brnches, and more!

 ```
 $ git checkout 140fcd6